It's freezing and raining out, and your kids want to go outside to play. Would you let them go out there without coats?

-In the mid-1970s, Ford advanced e-coat technology by replacing anodic with cathodic processes where a continual DC circuit in the bath applies the e-coating.
+In the mid-1970s, Ford advanced e coat technology by replacing anodic with cathodic processes where a continual DC circuit in the bath applies the e coatings.

 Since then, recent advancements in e-coating technology led to improved edge protection, low voltage organic compounds, and more protection from UV light.
 E-coating is now used when making electrical components and heavy equipment needing corrosion protection.

 There are four main parts to the e-coating process, including: